 In 1982, I established the Northwoods Canoe Company for the purpose of wooden canoe restoration and construction of my own canoe designs.
 In response to many requests from do-it-yourselfers, I have developed an ever-expanding line of canoe kits, plans, and hard-to-find materials and tools.

 I have taught various canoe classes at the WoodenBoat School, Brooklin, ME; Buffalo State College, Buffalo, NY; Maine Maritime Museum, Bath, ME; Wooden Canoe Heritage Association, Paul Smiths, NY; and at the Wilderness Workshop, Toronto, Canada.
 In addition to writing many articals, Rollin and Jerry Stelmok co-authored the book The Wood & Canvas Canoe, now regarded as the definitive work on the subject.
 I have also produced three videos, Building the Atkinson Traveler and Steambending for Woodworkers, demonstrating wood/canvas canoe building and wood working techniques and one video, Winterwalk 2003 about a 60 day snowshoe trip through Labrador.
 NO canoes but a lot of fun!

-Elisa has been working full time in the shop for over four years.
+Elisa has been working full time in the shop for over five years.
 She came with a wealth of wooden canoeing experience and an eagerness to learn the details of building the craft she had used so much.
 Her patience and eye toward detail and quality has served the shop well.